This article provides an overview of Engagement performance reports available in Gainsight PX.

 Analyze Multi Question Survey Results

-In the following image the survey constitutes of four questions.
+In the following image, the survey constitutes of three questions.
 The Line chart shows the number of questions which were responded to by the users.
-Out of the four users who responded to the survey, three users answered the second question and four users responded to the first one.
+225 users answered Q1, 224 answered Q2 and 195 answered Q3.

 The All Questions by day section displays the days on which users responded to the surveys.
-You can see that of the four users who responded to the survey, two users responded on 3 Sep and the remaining two users responded on 27 Nov.
+You can see that many users has responded between June 17th and July 09th.